Web-Affan-Farooq/30-days-challenge-p2/recipe-search-app-2/README.md

 1. localstorage
 2. Create add to favourites functionality
-3. Create and share functionality
+3. User can also be able to create and share recipes